yufung/scrapy-project/README.md

 ## Running the spider

-You can run a spider using the `scrapy crawl` command:
+You can run the spider using the `scrapy crawl` command:

     $ scrapy crawl chubbygrub